 Disease.
 Several diseases that affect enamel and dentin can lead to tooth discolouration.
 Treatments for certain conditions can also affect tooth color.
 For example, head and neck radiation and chemotherapy can cause teeth discoloration.

 Medications.
-Tetracycline and doxycycline are known to discolor teeth when given to children whose teeth are still developing.
+Doxycycline are known to discolor teeth when given to children whose teeth are still developing.
 Antihistamines, antipsychotic drugs, and drugs for high blood pressure also cause discoloration.

 Dental materials.
 Some of the materials used in dentistry, such as amalgam restorations, especially silver sulfide-containing materials, can cast a gray-black color to teeth.